poloniumpix/flower_shop/README.md

 NOTE that contacts form is disabled until you set up your e-mail adress (which is gonna get contact email) in the settings.py

+The project is pushed with the DB for a quick project observe.

 TO_DO: